-Within the Australian Curriculum the teaching of literacy and ICT capability coexists across the Learning Areas.
-The Literacy sub-strand in the English curriculum in particularly presents many opportunities for teachers to capitalise on the use of ICT in their classroom.
+Within the Australian Curriculum, the teaching of literacy and ICT capability coexists across the Learning Areas.
+The Literacy sub-strand in the English curriculum in particular presents many opportunities for teachers to capitalise on the use of ICT in their classrooms.

 Australian Curriculum - Year 1 English (2018)

 It is for this particular reason that I chose to develop a teacher resource for my ICT capability online course that focuses on giving teachers the knowledge and the tools they need to be effective ICT integrator at their schools.
 Designed to deliver practical and immediately actionable advice to teach ICT capability proficiently in literacy lessons in Primary education.

 The key themes that I included in the resource are as follows: